 - Get Involved

-Explore the best rated trails in Auburn, AL. Whether you're looking for an easy walking trail or a bike trail like the Chattahoochee Riverwalk and MLK Trail.
-With more than 7 trails covering 50 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Auburn, AL, whether you're looking for an easy walking trail or a bike trail like the Chattahoochee Riverwalk and The Thread Trail .
+With more than 8 trails covering 66 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 Rode from PIne Mountain to Hamilton.
 Excellent ride on brisk November day.
 So nice to have this new rails to trails.

 We biked from Pine Mtn to the Country Store, 9 miles RT.
 Lovely!

 We rode from Pine Mountain to the Country Store.
 There is a sign warning to go no further, but the trail appeared to continue.
 Is the sign obsolete?
 We ended up with a 9 mile ride which was fine.
 The trail was lovely.